Differences to remember while investing in fixed deposits and Liquid funds

 - 0

 Investments in any business do not guarantee you profit.
-Rather, it can prove a wrong decision, and you may lose your money.
-You cannot be sure that a particular business may give you profit at the very beginning.
+Rather, it can prove wrong, and you may lose your money.
+You cannot be sure that a particular company may give you gain at the very beginning.
 Incurring loss may also prove fatal to the person who has invested the money he has saved his entire lifetime.
-To save your money with fixed deposits, it is better to invest securely and get better gains.
+To keep your cash with fixed deposits, investing securely and getting better gains is better.
 As the level of risk involved is low, you can be fearless about your investment.

-These are the things you need to keep in mind while investing in FD.
+It would help to keep these things in mind while investing in FD.

 - You cannot withdraw your money before the maturity of your FD.